1. What is the present perfect tense?

 5. Common mistakes

-Using the present perfect with specific past time indicators
+5.1 Using specific past time indicators

 The present perfect cannot be used with specific time expressions that refer to the past, such as "yesterday," "last week," or "in 2010."
 Use the past simple tense instead.